FRK65/Revised-Notes-/java_theory_notes/04_OOPS_concepts.md

 # 6. What is polymorphism in OOP

-Polymorphism is one of the key concepts of Object-Oriented Programming (OOP).
 In the context of OOP, polymorphism refers to the ability of a single function, method, or operator to operate in different ways depending on the context.